Life After Dave Ramsey’s Baby Step 7

 Passive Income Example

-Let’s say John is earning $60,000 at his full-time web developer job.
-He likes his career, but he isn’t positive his position is secure.
+Let’s say Justin and Jenna are earning $100,000 from their full-time jobs.
+Justin likes his job, but he isn’t positive his position is secure.
 The company, XYZ Interactive, has been going through some leadership changes recently.
 With the corporate shake-up, XYZ’s clients are leaving left and right.

-Luckily for John, he has gone from Baby Step 1 all the way through Dave Ramsey’s Baby Step 7, AND he’s completed Baby Steps 8,9 and 10 as well.
-He’s built up enough passive income through his rental properties to net $36,000 annually.
-Since John is a big saver and squirrels away 50% of his income annually, his expenses are only $30,000.
+Luckily for Justin and Jenna, they have gone from Baby Step 1 all the way through Dave Ramsey’s Baby Step 7, and they've completed Baby Steps 8,9 and 10 as well.
+They've built up enough passive income through their brokerage account to net $30,000 annually using the 4% rule.
+And his web development side hustle has allowed him to earn $40,000 per year in “happy active income”.
+Since Justin and Jenna are big savers and squirreled away 50% of their income annually, their expenses are only $60,000.

-His passive income of $36,000 exceeds his annual living expenses of $30,000!
+Their passive income and “happy active income” of $70,000 exceeds their annual living expenses of $60,000!
 Ding, ding, ding!
-John wins the game of financial independence.
+They win the game of financial independence.

-Essentially, John would be covered if there happened to be a “downsizing” at XYZ.
-If John didn’t get along with XYZ’s new management and he wanted to start his own web development firm, he would be well-positioned to do so.
+Essentially, Justin would be covered if there happened to be a “downsizing” at XYZ.
+If Justin didn’t get along with XYZ’s new management and he wanted to start his own web development firm, he would be well-positioned to do so.

-John’s dedication to saving, staying out of debt and investing has provided him the ability to live his life on his terms.
+Justin and Jenna's dedication to saving, staying out of debt and investing has provided them the ability to live their life on their terms.

 Final Thoughts on Life After Dave Ramsey's Baby Step 7